Stewie23/STLViewer/README.md

 **Known Problems:**

-* Having a manual Thumbwindow open an manipulating the Dialogmenu does not work well
+* Having a manual Thumbwindow open and manipulating the Dialogmenu does not work well